vinceskahan/weewx-docker.old/README.md

     docker-compose up -d

 ### to see the web pages:
-  open localhost:8080 in a browser for debian open localhost:8081 in a browser for ubuntu open localhost:8082 in a browser for centos7
+  * open localhost:8080 in a browser for debian
+  * open localhost:8081 in a browser for ubuntu
+  * open localhost:8082 in a browser for centos7
+  * open localhost:8083 in a browser for centos6

 ### disclaimers
  * if on a mac and docker-compose is glacially slow, add the following to your /etc/hosts